Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

 Where fossil gas is used domestically, a transition to electricity is possible.
 This is certainly the case with heating, but is also the case for cooking.
 Although many folks much prefer gas to electricity since it provides instant heat, the relatively new and abundantly available induction cooktop option provides equally instant and as rapid heating as gas.
 The only catch is that cookware must be ferromagnetic: metal and respond to a magnet.
 Visit Master the Four Methods of Heat Transfer in Cooking for a discussion: “On average, it takes 25% to 50% less time to cook on an induction stove than on gas or electric…” This means that the induction system uses less energy and thus results in fewer emissions even if the electricity is fossil fuel generated.

 - Fossil gas in home/industry/commercial use Regrettably, the fossil gas companies have long been promoting the total fiction that fossil gas is ‘the clean fossil fuel.’
 It is not, and they know it!
 There is no doubt that we should be converting away from any use of fossil gas in the home.
 Beside the greenhouse gas emissions, and despite the claims of the gas corporations to the contrary, fossil gas is a toxic health hazard.
-For a full discussion of the evils of fossil gas, visit METHANE GAS: HEALTH, SAFETY, & DECARBONIZATION Setting the record straight, the report, ‘too dirty, too dangerous: Why Health Professionals Reject Natural Gas‘ of the Physicians for Social Responsibility and this letter to the EPA from the American Society of Pediatrics urging increased regulatory rigor.
+For a full discussion of the evils of fossil gas, visit Methane Gas: Health, Safety, Economic, and Climate Impacts: A Case for Equitable Electrification and the report, ‘too dirty, too dangerous: Why Health Professionals Reject Natural Gas‘ of the Physicians for Social Responsibility and this letter to the EPA from the American Society of Pediatrics urging increased regulatory rigor.
 The bottom line here is that even if we ignore climate change, natural gas is still a health hazard to be avoided.
 While it seems that gas provides an alternative when the grid is unavailable, it is worth remembering that gas production requires electricity, water heater pilot flames do not ignite without electricity, and gas stoves and cook-tops emit toxic chemicals and should not be used without electric fans to remove these air pollutants

 The trend towards clean electricity